top of page

 When my nephew was 2 and just beginning to talk, he told me that before he was born, he was floating in the clouds with God.
 He said that God put skin and bone on him and he entered his mother's womb.
 What he said was similar to a commonly held Native American belief of the Great Lakes region.
 A spirit chooses his or her parents.
 The spirit then comes to Earth to hover around his or her mother while she carries the fetus until it finally inhabits the body, or "niiyaw," the Ojibwe word for vessel.

-Over the years, I have come across research and books that challenged my assumptions and stretched my imagination, returning me to a beginner's Don't-Know-Mind.
-These accounts allow me to see events and people in a way that is more open and compassionate.
-Like a boy enjoying Aesop’s fables, I do not have to accept talking lions or mice to appreciate the lesson.
+As a boy, I enjoyed reading Aesop’s fables.
+I did not have to accept talking lions or rabbits to appreciate the lessons.
 Staying open to other interpretations focuses attention away from what my mind thinks it knows.
 These stories open the mind to Mystery in more expansive ways, challenging my own hubris.
+I read religion and philosophy like this.
+I do not need belief to appreciate the import of a tradition or faith.
 The universe is 13.7 billion years old.
 I am approaching 50.
-To assume that my life experiences and belief systems explain all phenomena (seen and unseen) is arrogance and can be both dangerous and limiting.
+To assume that my life experiences and belief systems explain all phenomena (seen and unseen) is arrogance that can be both dangerous and limiting.

 What follows are 3 accounts that invited me to question what I thought I knew.
 The first story challenges the egoic identity which identifies with race, gender, nationality, religion, etc. These attachments are the root of much suffering.

 As I considered this, I imagined a Nazi solider returning as a Jew (and vice versa), a Christian fundamentalist returning as a Muslim (and vice versa), a man returning as a woman (and vice versa).
 This framework accounted for why many people have peculiar interests, why some feel uncomfortable in their bodies, why people have particular personality types, strengths and weaknesses.
-Again, the point is not to present this as truth.
-It is to challenge myself to question what I think I know and to stretch my thinking.

 The second account is an NDE.
 Lewis Brown Griggs invites us to reframe adversity.

 In Seth Speaks, the author puts forth the idea that we choose our circumstances: our ethnicities, gender, race, birthplace, etc. We make agreements with other souls to play certain roles (e.g. I will be the father; she will be my confidant; they will be our adversaries).
 We immerse ourselves into these roles, receiving guidance from the multi-faceted, multi-dimensional self as needed.
 The drama that unfolds is for the good of all.
-From this perspective, the soul is not singular, but larger, more expansive and interconnected.
-Again, we are not accepting this as ultimate truth.
-We are approaching the unknown with a curious and open mind.
+From this perspective, the soul is not singular, but larger, more expansive, non-localized, plural and interconnected.

+There are more grounded works with deep insights into the human condition.
 In Man's Search for Meaning, Viktor Frankl, a neuropsychiatrist and Holocaust survivor, chronicled his experiences as a prisoner in the Nazi death camps.

 Even under extreme duress, Dr. Frankl wrote, we had the freedom of choice, the freedom to choose our own response.
 Stripped of clothing, imprisoned, starved, beaten with the butt ends of rifles, prisoners still made choices: whether to curse or forgive, whether to share or steal, whether to aid or abuse fellow prisoners like the kapos did; whether to love or hate.